shmink/MarsRover/README.md

 ## Rover Instructions

-Enter grid size (m x n).
-Leave space between values, example format [m n]:
+Enter grid size (m x n):

 ```
 4 8
 ```

-Add as many robots as like on a new line after hitting return:
+Add as many robots as you like on a new line after hitting return:
+"(x, y, orientation) commands)"

 ```
 (2, 3, E) LFRFF
 (0, 2, N) FFLRFF
 (2, 3, N) FLLFR
 (1, 0, S) FFRLF
 ```

 Hit return as a blank entry after the last robot to see results: